nolauren/teaching/DHandR.md

 *No prior programming experience expected or required.*

 <span>**Assignment:**</span>

- Three data sets:
+ The final paper will apply image analysis to a corpus.
+Three data sets wil be provided:
- - WikiCommons Media
+ - WikiMedia Commons
  - Farm Security Administration - Office of War Information Photography Collection
- - Network Era Sitcoms
+ - Network Era Sitcoms Stills Collection

-<span>**Readings:**</span>
-Most of the readings in this course consist of journal articles, blog posts, and chapters from edited volumes.
-These will all be available digitally, for free, from the course website (some may require you to be behind the University of Richmond firewall).
+ You may also choose to work with your own corpus.
+More details about the paper will be discussed in class.

 <span>**Schedule:**</span>